SICLab/detecting-bots/README.md

 The score is intended to count the number of features in each response that are associated with bots and survey-farmers.
 Suggestions for new features to add to the function should be emailed to jprims2@uic.edu.

-bot.detector(Data, Latitude, Longitude, Comments, Comments2, Comments3)
+bot.detector(Data, Latitude, Longitude, Threshold, Comments, Comments2, Comments3)

 Files:
   Function: 180816mTurkLowQualityResponseDetection.R